VidHalluc: Evaluating Temporal Hallucinations in Multimodal Large Language Models for Video Understanding: Related Works

 \subsection{Hallucination in MLLMs}

-Hallucination in MLLMs occurs when the model produces responses that are inaccurate or entirely fabricated, failing to reflect the input data accurately.\ To address hallucinations in image-based tasks, several methods have been proposed.\ Woodpecker~\cite{woodpecker} applies a post-hoc correction mechanism that leverages additional visual cues to refine previously generated responses.\ LRV-Instruction~\cite{lrv-instruction} and HalluciDoctor~\cite{hallucidoctor} contribute high-quality, balanced instruction-tuning datasets specifically crafted to reduce hallucinations in image-based MLLMs.
-As MLLMs extend into video understanding tasks, new challenges arise in managing hallucinations in dynamic, temporal contexts.\ To meet these challenges, Volcano~\cite{volcano} uses a critique-revise-decide framework to self-correct initial video responses, while Vript~\cite{vript} enhances alignment by adding transcribed voice-over to the video, creating a richer multimodal representation to help prevent hallucinations.
-Together, these methods reflect tailored approaches for mitigating hallucinations across different modalities within MLLMs.
+Hallucination in MLLMs occurs when the model generates inaccurate or entirely fabricated responses, failing to accurately reflect the input data.\ To mitigate this issue in image-based tasks, Woodpecker~\cite{woodpecker} uses post-hoc corrections through additional visual cues, while LRV-Instruction~\cite{lrv-instruction} and HalluciDoctor~\cite{hallucidoctor} offer balanced instruction-tuning datasets to reduce hallucinations.
+As MLLMs extend into video understanding tasks, new challenges arise in handling temporal inconsistencies.\ To tackle this, Volcano\cite{volcano} uses a critique-revise-decide framework for self-correction, and Vript~\cite{vript} enhances alignment by incorporating transcribed voice-overs, enriching multimodal representations.
+These methods showcase tailored strategies for minimizing hallucinations across different modalities in MLLMs.

 While most methods require retraining or fine-tuning the MLLM to reduce hallucinations, our DINO-HEAL approach can be applied directly during inference without additional training, offering an efficient solution for mitigating hallucinations in resource-constrained scenarios.